xpgo/desktop-app/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/leanote/desktop-app?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-**This the Leanote desktop app modified by xpgo.** Thanks the [Leanote Team](http://app.leanote.com) for sharing such wouderful app.
+**The Leanote desktop app modified by xpgo.**
+Thanks the [Leanote Team](http://app.leanote.com) for sharing such wouderful app.

-The preview of the modified version of Leanote:
+Preview of the modified version of Leanote:
 ![previewBlue.png](previewBlue.png "")

 ## Extended features based on the original version
-- Added blue_pure theme (see the preview)
+- Added blue_pure, green_pure and grey_pure themes (see the preview)
-- Added githubx markdown theme (see the preview)
+- Added the githubx markdown theme (see the preview)
 - Increased the whole font size
 - Import wiz notes (为知笔记) correctlly, even with attachments
 - Open attachment link directly in the note
 - Fixed image display problems (for those who deploy leanote server themselves)
-- Upload image and attachment without size limits
+- Upload image and attachment without size limits (Need to modify server app)
 - Double click or use `F4` to enter edit mode
 - Sticky note.
-You can open an HTML note in a separated window (sticky note like), so you can use it to collect temporary text.
+An HTML note can be opened in a separated window (sticky note like), so you can use it to collect temporary text.
 The content in the sticky note will be saved when it is closed (or use `ctrl+s` to save it).
 Moreover, you can customize shortkeys in the sticky note to do more, i.e. insert data, time, horizontal rule and so on.

 ## Download
 Download the code and use electron to run this app.